St. Thomas Aquinas Catholic Secondary School (Oakville): Plans For School Reconstruction

 The proposed site plan was also altered and rearranged after the renovation project, as well as the planned lighting for the new sports field, drew resistance from residents in the surrounding area of south Oakville.
 The Southwest Central Oakville Residents Association (SCORA) was formed in 2008 to protest the school board's "disregard" for the natural setting, the elimination of grass sports fields, the addition of asphalt parking lots, the removal of "hundreds" of trees from the location, and the plans for "mega-lights" on the sports field.
 SCORA maintained that these factors would negatively impact both the character and property values of the surrounding neighbourhoods.

-During the 2008-2009 school year, a series of portables were installed in the area formerly occupied by the school's sports field.
+During the 2008-2009 school year, 24 portables were installed in the area formerly occupied by the school's sports field.
 By the late spring of 2009, students, faculty and staff had vacated the south end of the school, and a temporary main office had been set up in a vacated classroom at the school's north end.
 By May 2009, construction crews had finished stripping down the interior of the three floors (100s, 200s, and 300s) in the south end of the school, in addition to the main lobby and the school library.
 By June 2009, the portion of the school south of its main gymnasium had been demolished, though construction of the new building had not yet begun.
 Until the new building opened in February 2011, students continued to use the remaining northern half of the building, as well as the portables, to begin the 2009-2010 school year.
 During the transition, the school's many functions, such as the yearly school play, and so forth, continued to run.
 No extra-curricular activities were cancelled during this time.